QSMxT/QSM-CI/README.md

 ## Simulating data

 First install [`qsm-forward`](https://github.com/astewartau/qsm-forward).
-Then, you can choose to either generate a simple 'test-tube' phantom consisting of cylindrical structures, each with a uniform susceptibility value, or using the [QSM Challenge 2.0 realistic in-silico head phantom](https://doi.org/10.1002/mrm.28716) (Marques, J. P., 2021).
+Then, you can choose to either generate a simple 'test-tube' phantom consisting of cylindrical structures, each with a uniform susceptibility value, or using the [realistic in-silico head phantom](#realistic-in-silico-head-phantom).
 Currently, the head phantom simulation is used for online evaluation.

 ### Simulated 'test-tube' phantom